GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-That hardly ever happens is another way of saying 'it happens'.
+The entire history of software engineering is that of the rise in levels of abstraction.

-~ Douglas Crockford
+~ Grady Booch
 <pre>

 </pre>